kirbydesign/designsystem/.github/CONTRIBUTING.md

 Either refactor the code to make it more readable or add clarifying comments - it should be possible to understand the code without looking up the pull-request.

 ### The good pull-request is closed when there is no need for it

-  * Is closed when there is no need for it, for example in the case where the changes won't be implemented.
+As with the [good issue](#issue), the good pull-request is closed in order to reduce clutter, when there is no need for it.

+Therefore if it is clear that the changes will not be merged to `master` - close it.
+It can always be reopened if it was a mistake.

 ### Test